 Ferris began placing a greater emphasis on recruiting out-of-state students in 2008 when it introduced the Chicago Area Scholarship for students in Cook, DuPage and Lake counties in Illinois.
-Because of its popularity, the scholarship was expanded to all counties in Illinois and three other states, including Indiana, Ohio and Wisconsin, and renamed the Great Lakes Scholarship.
+Because of its popularity, the scholarship was expanded to all counties in Illinois and three other states, including Indiana, Ohio and Wisconsin, and renamed the Bulldog Award.

-interest in the Great Lakes Scholarship, which tripled the number of
+The interest in the Bulldog Award, which tripled the number of students enrolling

 “Certainly, in these economic times, price sensitivity is more important than ever before,” said Salomonson, who noted that eligible GLS students can save more than $6,000 a year in tuition costs.

 She added, “This scholarship also allows us to be more competitive with other colleges and universities in the Great Lakes region, to maintain an aggressive student recruitment program in response to predictions that the number of high school seniors in Michigan is not expected to increase for another 10 years, to create stronger geographic diversity on our campus, and to expose students to Ferris’ unique program mix.”

 The number of GLS students enrolling at Ferris has increased from 50 in 2008 to 154 in 2009, and retention rates are upwards of 80 percent, Salomonson said.